Skip to content

 Structure Purpose

-ForceField Bond, angle, torsion, and vdW parameters with metadata
+ForceField Immutable bond, angle, torsion, and vdW parameters with metadata

 These models have no knowledge of MM3, AMBER, CHARMM, or any file format.
 Parsers and savers translate between external formats and internal models at the boundary.